 What operating systems support screen blanking?

-For Windows 8 and 10, most desktop screens manufactured after 2011 should be supported, including major manufacturers such as Dell and Samsung.
-Unfortunately, there is not as much support for laptop screens.
+For Windows 8 and Windows 10 versions prior to 2004, screen blanking is hardware dependent.
+Most desktop screens manufactured after 2011 should be supported, including major manufacturers such as Dell and Samsung.
+The screen must have an independent power button; all-in-one computers are unlikely to work.
+Unfortunately, there is not as much support for laptop screens, which are also unlikely to work.

 How long does screen blanking last?

-For Windows 8 and 10, VNC Server attempts to make screen blanking last for as long as possible.
+For Windows 8 and Windows 10 versions prior to 2004, VNC Server attempts to make screen blanking last for as long as possible.
 Screen blanking ends if:

 - The blanked screen is powered on again.